Last Updated on November 27, 2021 by Muhammad Junaid Khalid

 Solution 6: Uninstall Troublesome Updates

-Sometimes, all your PC needs is an update.
-Alternatively, you updated your PC and something broke in the Photos app, resulting in the app freezing while importing photographs.
+Sometimes, Windows 10 photos app is not working because your PC needs an update.
+Alternatively, you updated your PC, and something broke in the Photos app, resulting in the app freezing while importing photographs.
+In that case, you are required to uninstall the troublesome update.

 - First, check for updates in Settings, in the section titled Updates & Security by clicking on “Check for updates”.